Scifabric/pybossa/doc/user/tutorial.rst

 .. note::
     You can also edit the HTML skeleton using the web interface.
-Once the project has been created in PyBossa you will see a button that allows you to edit the skeleton using a WYSIWYG editor.
+Once the project has been created in PYBOSSA you will see a button that allows you to edit the skeleton using a WYSIWYG editor.

-In PyBossa every project has a **presenter** endpoint:
+In PYBOSSA every project has a **presenter** endpoint:

  * http://PYBOSSA-SERVER/project/SLUG/newtask